oscarbenedito/oscarbenedito.com/content/blog/2020-06-23-setting-up-a-personal-git-server.md

 I have only been using this server for a couple of days, but I have also been setting up a bunch of [suckless][sl] tools[^ff], so I have been using Git a lot.
-One of the best things is that setting up repositories has never been easier.
-No need to open a browser, log in to GitLab/GitHub and go through the process of creating a new repository.
+One of the best things is that setting up repositories is very easy.
+No need to open a browser, log in to GitHub and go through the process of creating a new repository[^gl].
 I just run

 [^ff]: Fun fact: after setting everything up I realized that suckless uses stagit to show their repositories, indeed the author of stagit is the current maintainer of some suckless projects like [st][st] and [dmenu][dmenu].

+[^gl]: I originally thought this was also the case for GitLab, however, you can push a new repository to a new remote address and GitLab will automatically create it.

 ```sh
 ssh git@oscarbenedito.com